dangtv/BIRDS/webpage/index.md

 ### Command line tool

-See [https://github.com/dangtv/BIRDS](https://github.com/dangtv/BIRDS) to install the command line tool `birds`.
+The instructions of building and installing the command line tool `birds` can be found at [https://github.com/dangtv/BIRDS](https://github.com/dangtv/BIRDS).

 To use the `birds` command: